2023-04-27 02:00:04

 The vice-governor responded positively to the proposal and in turn declared himself willing to make the necessary preparations, such as clearing the site of war debris, laying the foundations for the model home, and connecting the existing facilities.
 Novoselivka is connected to water, electricity and gas, but in the absence of sewerage, a septic tank will have to be installed.

-Larger-scale and faster local production of this modular type of wooden houses, which can last for decades, need not cost much more than about 35,000 euros per house.
+Larger-scale and faster local production of this modular type of wooden houses, which can last for decades, need not cost much more than regarding 35,000 euros per house.
 Wouldn’t the duped residents of Novoselivka prefer to wait for compensation and later rebuild their house themselves, I asked the deputy governor.
 He considered the chance that the inhabitants would not want to return to a modern house in their yard in the short term.
-We decided to join forces and together look for financing for about a hundred model homes.
-If a hundred Dutch municipalities each wanted to adopt such a model house, we thought, at least these villagers could go home again.
+We decided to join forces and together look for financing for regarding a hundred model homes.
+If a hundred Dutch municipalities each wanted to adopt such a model house, we thought, at least these villagers might go home once more.

 It is the Ukrainians themselves who have begun to repair their houses or apartment buildings.